EV-soft/Clever-Html-Engine/README.md

 # php2html.lib
-Build html pages with php functions
+Build html pages with php functions in the PHP2HTM library

 php2html.lib.php is a PHP library of functions that can generate HTML pages.